Circle Of Control Worksheet

 At school

 Children and adolescents face challenges at school and home, which may affect their mental health and performance.
 If students are uncomfortable sharing with adults at home, school counselors and psychologists may make the child aware they can express their feelings of worry using our provided template.
-An intervention is especially needed if they're exhibiting behavioral problems that may have stemmed from repressed or unprocessed feelings.
+An intervention to assist students such as the ones mentioned is especially needed if they're exhibiting behavioral problems that may have stemmed from repressed or unprocessed feelings.

 At work

-Productivity and employee happiness are affected if individuals are preoccupied with concerns that are related to work.
-By allowing employees to identify what things they can or can't control within their responsibilities using our template, they're empowered to make the right decisions that can positively affect themselves, their co-workers, and, effectively, the company.
+Productivity and employee happiness are affected if individuals are preoccupied with work-related concerns.
+By allowing employees to identify what they can or can't control within their responsibilities using our template, they're empowered to make the right decisions that can positively affect themselves, their co-workers, and, effectively, the company.

 Benefits of the Circle Of Control Worksheet